Victorian Railways P class (1859): Design improvements

+Victorian Railways P 7 with upgrades including upgraded boiler.

 Over the years they were fitted with various alterations to the cabs.
 There were also various upgrades over the years; with constant improvements to safety — these including things like updates to safety valves (and domes), smokeboxs and chimneys (with spark arrestors), and brakes.

 P1 received a new boiler in December 1894.
 Then between 1903 and 1906 they were all reboilered with a new boiler pressures of 150psi.

 Demise

 P3 was withdrawn in 1917, P5 and P9 in 1919, P7 in 1920, and P1 in 1921.